GuilhermeMachado/dotfiles/README.md

 To configure Ruby, you will need to run the following two swift scripts:

 ```
-$ swift install_ruby_version.swift <version>
+$ swift install_ruby_version.swift
 $ swift install_bundler_and_gems.swift
 ```
-These scripts will install the desired Ruby version and the bundler gem, along with any other gems specified in the script.
+These scripts will install the desired Ruby version and the bundler gem, along with any other gems specified in the Gemfile.